 - The Pega Infinity™ CRM applications include a GDPR request management application.

-- a Pega or non-Pega application that stores personally identifiable data, within which client requests must be enforced.
+- A Pega or non-Pega application that stores personally identifiable data, within which client requests must be enforced.
 These repositories are defined in the GDPR request management application as instances of a class group.
-This is a different concept than the repositories that are used in the CI/CD pipeline.
+This type of repository is different from the repositories that are used in the CI/CD pipeline.

 Types of requests